sfigg/commercialization-public/customize/enterprise/unified-write-filter.md

 As the drive overlay fills up the available RAM, device performance can be reduced.
 Users will eventually be prompted to reboot the device or to run a script to clear the overlay.
 After the overlay is cleared, all writes/changes made after the overlay was applied will be gone.

 Figuring out the right size for the overlay depends on:
-* Device usage patterns
+* Device usage patterns.
 * Apps that can be accessed.
-(Some apps have high write volumes and will fill up the overlay much faster.)
+(Some apps have high write volumes and will fill up the overlay faster.)
 * Time between resets.

 We recommend enabling UWF on a test device, installing the necessary apps, and putting the device through usage simulations.
 You can use this Powershell script to find out which files are consuming space: